aerogear/charmil/website/docs/charmil_i18n.md

 ---
-title: Charmil i18n
+title: Charmil Localization
+slug: /charmil_localization
 ---
-## Charmil Internationalization

 Localization has never been easier.
 Charmil provides out of the box support for the localization of your CLI.

 ## How to use